GalaticSoftware/CryptoSentinel/README.md

 - Weekly dominance change: `/wdom`
 - Latest news in the crypto world: `/news`
 - Trader positions: `/positions`
+- Plot a chart of a coin: `/chart`
+- Get the info of a coin: `/info`

 ## Accessing the Bot